Interface FSIterator<T extends FeatureStructure>

 -

-default void moveToNext()Advance the iterator.
-This may invalidate the iterator. -
+moveToNextdefault void moveToNext()Advance the iterator.
+This may invalidate the iterator.

 -

-void moveToPreviousNvc()version of moveToPrevious which bypasses the isValid check - call only if you've just done this check yourself -
+moveToNextNvcvoid moveToNextNvc()version of moveToNext which bypasses the isValid check - call only if you've just done this check yourself

 -